teraflow-ai/data-engineer-coding-interview/README.md

 It is up to you to recommend the persistence-, consumption- and governance layers of the feature store.

+### Data Analysis

+As an example use-case, consider the stock prices for Dogecoin and Elon Musk's tweets in 2019.
+Connstruct a feature in your feature store that looks at the frequency of the term "dogecoin" in Elon's tweets over a window period of 1 day.
+Compare it to the stock price of dogecoin over the duration of 2019 and investigate any observable trend/s.
+Present/use your findings as you see fit.

 ### Added extras

-Once you have implemented the basics, you might want to spend the time you have left to either train a basic machine learning model to predict Ethereum prices making use of this (and potentiall other) data, or alternatively you might wish to templatise your code into a reusable Python package, or build some ML Feature Store capabilities, such as data-drift detection, dataset metadata; another option could be to indicate how a machine learning model trained on this data would be deployed behind an API and/ or how such a model could be retrained... whatever you feel will impress your client the most, given the tight deadline and the areas of expertise you are personally more comfortable with.
+For bonus credit, you can spend what time you have left (or are willing to spend) to conduct further investigations: Can you find more trends in the data?
+Are there other meaningful correlations?
+Can you train a basic machine learning model to predict crypto prices making use of the data (for example for the use-case explored in the data analysis section), or alternatively you might wish to templatise your code into a reusable Python package, or build some ML Feature Store capabilities, such as data-drift detection, dataset metadata; another option could be to indicate how a machine learning model trained on this data would be deployed behind an API and/ or how such a model could be retrained... whatever you feel will impress your client the most, given the tight deadline and the areas of expertise you are personally more comfortable with.

 ## Your final submission should include: